bwva/HTML-SpinnerElem/README.md

 ### Technical Notes

-#### No dependencies
+#### No dependencies - No side effects
 When a web page/app loads this script (`spinner-component.js`), the spinner web component is constructed as an instance of the script's SpinnerElement class.
 The class contains and encapsulates all of the HTML, DOM instructions, and css needed by the spinner.
-No other assets are needed, and creating and using this component does not impinge on any other scripts or styling.
+No other assets are needed, and creating and using this component does not impinge on any other element or layout structure.
+The spinner may inherit styling from surrounding HTML, and its styling may be set programmatically.
+But the styling used to create the SpinnerElement, including such crucial css as `box-sizing`, will have no effect outside the spinner.

 #### Fine to combine attributes
 The examples above are simplified to illustrate each attribute.
 In practice any number or combination of attributes may be used.